Let’s imagine for a moment.

-But that file, although all information pertaining to you, is untouchable.
+But that file is untouchable.
+Out of your grasp.
 For 100 years.

 One.
 Hundred.
 Years.